 Instant background checks are available to almost anyone these days, thanks to numerous web services offering comprehensive, low-cost reports.
 Conviction histories can have an effect on a person’s social and personal life as others find out about their record.

 It is significant that we can now help people finally get these convictions off their records.
-If you were told you were ineligible in the past due to a drug delivery or other Class B felony conviction, you need to talk to an expungement lawyer and find out if the changes to ORS 137.225 will allow your case to be set aside.
+If you were told you were ineligible in the past due to a drug delivery or other Class B felony conviction, you need to talk to an expungement lawyer and find out if the changes to Oregon expungement law might now allow your case to be set aside and sealed.